FREE SHIPPING on purchases over 1,500 CZK 📦

 Why universities should address the issue

-Menstrual poverty on campuses
+Period poverty on campuses

-How students really experience it
+How students truly experience it

-" I had cramps so bad during my exams that I had to ask for a postponement.
-I felt incompetent and embarrassed because they don't talk about these things at school, " shared an anonymous student from our Femvie community.
+"During my state exams, I had such severe cramps that I had to ask for a deferment.
+I felt incapable and ashamed because such things are not talked about at school at all," an anonymous student from our Femvie community shared.

 What universities can do today